by intolerance & greed

 "It is easier to destroy than to build" said the Taliban commander, while complaining about the efforts needed to bring down the Buddhas of Bamiyan.

-Yet the book does not read as a tragic tale but instead as an optimistic call for tolerance, realising there is no need to agree with others to be able to admire their achievements.
-We cannot change the past, but we can learn from it.
+But isn't it a disheartening story?
+Not at all, it reads as an optimistic call for tolerance, realising there is no need to agree with others to be able to admire their achievements.

+Unburdened by fear, we stop being bewildered by humanity's complexity, and end up being fascinated by it.
 Enlightened, we all can embrace the common heritage of mankind.